The Safest and Most Dangerous Places in Powell County, MT: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in Powell County is $452 per year, which is $12 less than the national average and $43 less than Montana's state average.
-Below we compare counties similar to Powell County:
+The overall cost of crime per resident in Powell County is $452 per year, which is $12 less than the national average and $43 less than Montana's state average.
+The comparison below uses counties similar to Powell County:

 • In Missoula County, MT, crime costs $588 per person, which is $136 more than in Powell County.